 A lot of times, people move into a house and inherit someone else’s poorly planned bamboo garden.
 This could require some serious work to remove masses of roots.
 You can do some very heavy root pruning in this case, and then try to install a root barrier.
 But sometimes you just have to go Rambo: Dig a trench and fill it with concrete.Root pruning

 One of the most important things you can do to keep a running bamboo under control is simply monitor it closely.
 Dig around the base of the plant a couple times a year and see what’s happening.
 You can’t always tell just by watching what the bamboo is doing above ground.

 When you find bamboo rhizomes racing away from the main grove, cut them back.
 If you’re dealing with a mature and well established bamboo plant, this could be a serious chore.
 Make sure you have the right tools, including a good spade, some sharp clippers, and a compact hand saw.

 You might even need a Sawsall or other reciprocating saw, to really get in there.
 We recommend Makita’s Cordless Recipro Saw Kit, sold complete with saw blades and an extra battery, and available for quick delivery from Amazon.Further Reading

 To learn more about the wonders of bamboo in your garden and around the world, be sure to take a look at some of these other articles.What’s so great about bamboo?
+Should I plant a bamboo hedge?
 How to Grow Bamboo: The Ultimate Guide 20 Best Bamboo Gardens in the World Bamboo Symbols in Mythology and Folklore

 PHOTO CREDIT: Purely Pacha